-So long as no Event of Default (as defined herein) has occurred and is continuing, at our option, we may, on one or more occasions, defer payment of all or part of the current and accrued interest otherwise due on either series of the notes by extending the interest payment period for up to 10 consecutive years (each period, commencing on the date that the first such interest payment would otherwise have been made, an "Optional Deferral Period").
-In other words, we may declare at our discretion up to a 10-year interest payment moratorium on either series of the notes and may choose to do so on more than one occasion.
-A deferral of interest payments may not extend beyond the maturity date of the applicable series of the notes or end on a day other than an interest payment date.
+So long as no Event of Default (as defined herein) has occurred and is continuing, at our option, we may, on one or more occasions, defer payment of all or part of the current and accrued interest otherwise due on the notes by extending the interest payment period for up to 10 consecutive years (each period, commencing on the date that the first such interest payment would otherwise have been made, an "Optional Deferral Period").
+In other words, we may declare at our discretion up to a 10-year interest payment moratorium on the notes and may choose to do so on more than one occasion.
+A deferral of interest payments may not extend beyond the maturity date of the notes or end on a day other than an interest payment date.

-Any deferred interest on a series of the notes will accrue additional interest at a rate equal to the interest rate then applicable to such notes, to the extent permitted under applicable law.
-Once we pay all deferred interest payments on a series of notes, including any additional interest accrued on the deferred interest, we can again defer interest payments on such notes as described above, but not beyond the maturity date of such notes.
+Any deferred interest on the notes will accrue additional interest at a rate equal to the interest rate then applicable to the notes, to the extent permitted under applicable law.
+Once we pay all deferred interest payments on the notes, including any additional interest accrued on the deferred interest, we can again defer interest payments on the notes as described above, but not beyond the maturity date of the notes.

 We are required to provide to the Trustee (as defined herein) written notice of any optional deferral of interest at least 10 and not more than 60 Business Days (as defined herein) prior to the earlier of (1) the next applicable interest payment date or (2) the date, if any, upon which we are required to give notice of such interest payment date or the record date therefor to the New York Stock Exchange or any applicable self-regulatory organization.
-The Trustee is required to promptly forward any such notice to each holder of record of the applicable series of notes.
+The Trustee is required to promptly forward any such notice to each holder of record of the notes.

-If we elect to defer interest on a series of notes for one or more Optional Deferral Periods, the holders of the applicable series of notes will be required to accrue income for U.S. federal income tax purposes in the amount of the accrued and unpaid interest payments on such notes, in the form of original issue discount, even though cash interest payments are deferred and even though the holders may be cash-basis taxpayers.
+If we elect to defer interest on the notes for one or more Optional Deferral Periods, the holders of the notes will be required to accrue income for U.S. federal income tax purposes in the amount of the accrued and unpaid interest payments on the notes, in the form of original issue discount, even though cash interest payments are deferred and even though the holders may be cash-basis taxpayers.
 See "Certain U.S. Federal Income Tax Consequences."